Mubbly/wasm-js-template/README.md

 ## 🚴 Usage

+A [single command](https://github.com/Mubbly/wasm-js-template#rocket-single-command-setup) installs all necessary dependencies if they're not already installed and generates a new ready-to-use project (or if you've already done it once, [just generate a new project](https://github.com/Mubbly/wasm-js-template#penguin-apple-if-you-already-have-all-the-dependencies-installed))

 :page_with_curl: NOTE: While this template doesn't support Windows specifically, it mostly just depends on some simple UNIX commands.
 If you can get WSL / MinGW or a similar setup working then this setup can work on Windows too!
 You'll need to install Docker, Make, curl and VSCode yourself.

 ### :rocket: Single command setup